JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/compilation.rst

 Compile with modified sources
 -----------------------------------------------------------------------------

-Now you can compile with the :file:`make user` command in interactive with:
+Now, you can compile with the :file:`make user` command in interactive with:

 .. code-block:: bash